StephanieGreenberg/BTHS-Cybersecurity-Club/'16-'17/Workshops/Week 1 - Intro to Linux/Activity: Learning Linux Commands.md

 ### Go to [Webminal](http://www.webminal.org/) and create an account.

-* Webminal is a website that allows you to practice Linux commands without a machine running Linux or a VM.
+* Webminal is a website that allows you to practice Linux commands if you don't have access to a machine running Linux or a VM.